smashwilson/bdtg/party/tribute/taunty-jackniferson.md

 #### Non-combat

-Once per concert, if the previous three players have passed their Performance checks, automatically pass your Performance check that round.
+Once per concert, if the previous two players have passed their Performance checks, automatically pass your Performance check that round.

 ## Backstory